PENANG DURIAN ( SIGNATURE – EXCLUSIVE)

 FRESHLY-FROZEN DURIAN PRODUCTS

-Durians are frozen at the end of the day upon arrival ( we do not sell durians that have been stored overnight! ).
+Durians are frozen at the end of the same day they arrived fresh, as we

 Durian Flavour Index: How to find the best durian in Singapore